Metsukita/simple_calculator/README.md

 calculator-app
 ├── src
 │   ├── calculator.py       # Contains the Calculator class with arithmetic methods
+│   ├── calculator_gui.py   # Contains the code for the graphical user interface
 │   └── __init__.py         # Marks the src directory as a package
 ├── tests
 │   └── test_calculator.py   # Unit tests for the Calculator class